ryancdickson/www.ccadb.org/policy.md

     - freely publicly available for examination.
     - available in an authoritative English language version.
     - sufficiently detailed to assess the operations of the CA(s) and the compliance with the expectations set forth in this Policy, the applicable CA/Browser Forum Baseline Requirements, and any applicable Root Store Operator policies, and MUST NOT conflict with any of the requirements specified therein.

+Effective **TBD**, CA policy documents MUST:
-- effective **TBD**, identify the in-scope CAs by including a table or bulleted list in Section 1.3.1 that minimally includes:
+- identify the in-scope CAs by including a table or bulleted list in Section 1.3.1 that minimally includes the:
-    - The in-scope certificate's Subject Name,
+    - in-scope certificate's Subject Name,
-    - The in-scope certificate's SHA-256 fingerprint, and
+    - in-scope certificate's SHA-256 fingerprint, and
-    - The set of PKI use cases served.
+    - set of PKI use cases served.
-- effective **TBD**, state adherance to this policy, and any applicable ecosystem policy the corresponding PKI hierarchy(ies) intends to comply with.
+- state adherence to this policy, and any applicable ecosystem policy the corresponding PKI hierarchy(ies) intends to comply with.
-- effective **TBD**, explicitly and clearly describe the relationship between the document and any other applicable policy documents within the hierarchy (e.g., a superior CA's CP/CPS), including the order of precedence in the event of a conflict.
+- explicitly and clearly describe the relationship between the document and any other applicable policy documents within the hierarchy (e.g., a superior CA's CP/CPS), including the order of precedence in the event of a conflict.

 To promote simplicity and clarity, all CA policy documents SHOULD:
 - be focused on one specific PKI use case (e.g., TLS server authentication, TLS client authentication, S/MIME, Code Signing, etc.), rather than combining multiple use cases into a single document or set of documents.